 Rating: BUY IT

 Don’t forget about our review shows and THN COVER TO COVER!
-You can watch the broadcast live on Facebook page every Saturday from 11 am to noon central time.
+You can watch the broadcast live on Facebook page Saturdays at 10:30 AM Central central time.
 But if you want to talk to us live join our Discord for more info!
 If you can’t be there live leave us a message at 402-819-4894, use our Contact THN link 0r shoot an mp3 to [email protected] and we’ll play it on the show!

 Need more THN?
 Head over to the THN Facebook Fan Page and check out our YouTube channel for extra content you can’t find in the show!